$\mathcal{P}_m$ Interior Penalty Nonconforming Finite Element Methods for $2m$-th Order PDEs in $\mathbb{R}^n$: Introduction

-As a universal construction with respect to the dimension, in \cite{wang2013minimal}, Wang and Xu proposed a family of nonconforming finite elements for \eqref{equ:m-harmonic} on $\mathbb{R}^n$ simplicial grids, with the requirement that $m \leq n$.
-Such minimal finite elements (named Morley-Wang-Xu or MWX elements) are simple and elegant, with a combination of simplicial geometry, polynomial space, and convergence analysis.
-However, it is a daunting challenge to remove the restriction $m \leq n$ in the MWX elements.
-In \cite{wu2017nonconforming}, Wu and Xu enriched the $\mathcal{P}_n$ polynomial space by $\mathcal{P}_{n+1}$ bubble functions to obtain a family of $H^{m}$ nonconforming elements when $m=n+1$.
-With carefully designed degrees of freedom, they proved the unisolvent property by the similarities of both shape function spaces and degrees of freedom.
-In \cite{hu2016canonical}, Hu and Zhang applied the full $\mathcal{P}_4$ polynomial space for the construction of nonconforming element when $m=3, n=2$, which has three more degrees of freedom locally than the element in \cite{wu2017nonconforming}.
-They also used the full $\mathcal{P}_{2m-3}$ polynomial space for the nonconforming finite element approximations when $m \geq 4, n=2$.
+As a universal construction with respect to the dimension, Wang and Xu \cite{wang2013minimal} proposed a family of nonconforming finite elements for \eqref{equ:m-harmonic} on $\mathbb{R}^n$ simplicial grids, with the condition that $m \leq n$.
+These minimal finite elements (referred to as Morley-Wang-Xu or MWX elements) are simple and elegant, combining simplicial geometry, polynomial spaces, and convergence analysis.
+However, removing the restriction $m \leq n$ for the MWX elements remains a formidable challenge.
+In \cite{wu2017nonconforming}, Wu and Xu enriched the $\mathcal{P}_n$ polynomial space by adding $\mathcal{P}_{n+1}$ bubble functions, thus obtaining a family of $H^m$ nonconforming elements when $m = n+1$.
+With carefully designed degrees of freedom, they proved the unisolvent property by exploiting the similarities between the shape function spaces and the degrees of freedom.
+In \cite{hu2016canonical}, Hu and Zhang used the full $\mathcal{P}_4$ polynomial space to construct nonconforming elements for the case $m=3$, $n=2$, which has three more degrees of freedom locally compared to the elements in \cite{wu2017nonconforming}.
+They also employed the full $\mathcal{P}_{2m-3}$ polynomial space for nonconforming finite element approximations when $m \geq 4$, $n=2$.
+In the case of $n=3$, \cite{hu2020family} constructed several high-order nonconforming elements for the $H^2$ problem.

+Until recently, Li and Wu in \cite{li2024construction} extended the MWX nonconforming elements to arbitrary $m, n \geq 1$, and their discretized bilinear form is essentially the original nonconforming form---the bilinear form is simply the broken one.
+In this construction, when $m > n$, additional bubble functions must be carefully introduced to ensure unisolvence.
+Although, when $m > n$, the local shape function space is larger than $\mathcal{P}_m$ (i.e., the minimal space), to the best of the author's understanding, it is difficult to find a smaller space from the pure perspective of nonconforming finite elements.